 Computer Modelling Techniques

-This module aims to provide students with a basic knowledge and understanding of the main stream computer modelling techniques used in modern engineering practice, including Finite Element, Finite Difference & Finite Volume methods.
-You’ll spend two hours in lectures and tutorials each week when studying this module.
+This module aims to provide students with a basic knowledge and understanding of the main stream computer modelling techniques used in modern engineering practice, including Finite Element, Finite Difference and Finite Volume methods.

 Group 1 - Students must take a minimum of 30 and a maximum of 70 credits from this group.